About Bitter Pill.

 Outside of Bitter Pill Max has directed End of Hope by David Ireland (Soho Theatre).

 Max has also assisted on a number of productions including Sheppey with Paul Miller (Orange Tree Theatre), Madame Rubinstein with Jez Bond (Park Theatre) and The Drunken City (Tabard Theatre).
-Max completed his formal training on the Theatre Directing MA at the Orange Tree Theatre in association with the St Mary’s University.
+Max completed his formal training on the Theatre Directing MA at the Orange Tree Theatre.

-Hew is a writer and director.
+Hew is a writer, director and producer.
 Since forming Bitter Pill Theatre alongside Max Elton he has written Stripped (King's Head Theatre) Big Brother Blitzkrieg (King's Head Theatre) and Leftovers (Tristan Bates Theatre).
-Hew also Directed Trevor's House by Bob Rodgers (Tabard Theatre)
+Hew also produced The Melting Pot (The Finborough Theatre) and directed Trevor's House by Bob Rodgers (Tabard Theatre).

 As part of Xavier Project's commission that led to Leftovers, Hew spent 3 months working for the charity, based in Nairobi.
 Before running at the Tristan Bates Theatre it was shortlisted for the Adrian Pagan Award.

-Another of Hew's plays, Pariah, was longlisted for the Terence Rattigan Prize.
+In 2020, Stripped was shortlisted for the Platform Presents Playwriting Award.
+Previously, another of Hew's plays, Pariah, was longlisted for the Salisbury Theatre Playwrights' Award and the Terence Rattigan Prize.